 Space Mountian is an indoor Space themed dark rollercoaster.
 The Entire Tomorrowland area is based around Space Mountain as a Centre point and the hugely recognizable dome of the ride dominates the skyline.

-Unlike most attractions, Space Mountian was actually first opened in Magic Kingdon Orlando and only after its successful opening there did the ride get its California debut.
+Unlike most attractions at Disneyland, Space Mountain was actually first opened in Magic Kingdon Orlando, and only after its successful opening there did the ride get its California debut.
 Walt imagined a Space Mountian ride from the very inception of Disneyland but budget cuts forced it to be shelved only reemerging after the success in Orlando.

 Its Orlando forbearer is bigger, faster, and on paper a better ride.
-Disneyland Park has far greater planning and space restrictions than the Orlando park with its seemingly unlimited amount of swamp to build on.
+Disneyland Park has far greater planning and space restrictions than at the Orlando park with its seemingly unlimited amount of swamp to build on.
 However, bigger is not always better and we along with most people much prefer the smaller California version of the ride.

 From time to time Disney rolls out a Star Wars overlay to Space Mountain and renames it HyperSpace Mountain.
 Honestly, we were very negative about this.
 It reeked of selling out and dishonoring a legend of a ride.
 We were deeply critical before taking a ride on it.

 By the end, we were completely sold.
 The Star Wars tie-in fits the ride perfectly.
 It is honestly hard to believe the ride was not intentionally constructed with the Star Wars overlay in mind.
 We thought the Star Wars content would be shoehorned in and seem corny and forced but it really doesn’t as you fly around the track doing battle with Tie Fighters and make jumps to lightspeed, it is all perfectly timed and combined with the original route of the track.
 It’s quite brilliant!